kubeshop/tracetest/docs/docs/cli/running-tests.md

 There are two ways of referencing an environment when running a test.

-You can reference an existing environment using it's id by running.
+You can reference an existing environment using its id.
 For example, given this defined environment with an id of 'testenv':

 ![testenv](../img/show-environment-definition.png)